 1 to 2 small (1-inch) fresh Asian chiles, minced

-Accompaniments: lettuce leaves (I find romaine works well as it doesn’t fall apart), sticky rice, fresh mint, Thai basil and cilantro leaves; coarsely chopped tomato and seedless cucumber, cubed
+Accompaniments: lettuce leaves (I find romaine works well as it doesn’t fall apart), sticky rice, fresh mint, Thai basil, cilantro, roughly chopped tomato and seedless cucumber, cubed.

-Cook rice in a dry small heavy pan over moderate heat, stirring constantly, until golden brown, 4 to 6 minutes (rice will smoke).
-Grind to a coarse powder in an electric coffee/spice grinder.
+Cook the rice in a dry small heavy skillet over medium heat, stirring constantly, until golden brown, 4 to 6 minutes (rice will smoke).
+Use a spice grinder to grind rice to a coarse powder.

-Season chicken with salt and pepper.
-Heat oil in a wok or heavy skillet over high heat, then stir-fry chicken until cooked through, about 2-3 minutes.
-Remove chicken from heat and stir in 2 tablespoons of the rice powder, reserving remainder for another use.
-Add remaining ingredients and stir well.
+Season the chicken with salt and pepper.
+Heat the oil in a heavy skillet over high heat, then stir-fry chicken until cooked through, about 2-3 minutes, stirring constantly to break up the meat.
+Remove the pan from heat and stir in 2 tablespoons of the rice powder.
+Add the rest of the ingredients and stir through.